 PitC Head of Sports and Coaching: Craig Pearce

-This charter is a revised edition for the current season in relation to the Football Task Force recommendations of 1998.
-It represents the club policy in regard to the standards the general public can expect when dealing with all aspects and departments of Portsmouth Football Club.
+This charter is a revised edition for the coming season in relation to the Football Task Force recommendations of 1998.
+It represents the club’s policy in regard to the standards the general public can expect when dealing with all aspects and departments of Portsmouth Football Club.
 It is displayed at prominent areas of the club and also appears on the official club website.

-Should customers/fans not receive the minimum of an acknowledgement within this time frame, they should contact Johnny Moore (Supporter/Press Liaison Officer) at email@example.com
+Should customers/fans not receive the minimum of an acknowledgement within this time frame they should contact Johnny Moore (Supporter Liaison Officer) at firstname.lastname@example.org

-If after 10 working days the complaint is not resolved to the customers’ satisfaction, it will be picked up by Johnny Moore or Ashleigh Emberson, PA to the chairman (firstname.lastname@example.org), who will be copied in to and monitor all previous correspondence.
+If after 10 working days the complaint is not resolved to the customers’ satisfaction, it will be picked up by Johnny Moore or Ashleigh Emberson, PA to the Chairman, CEO and Manager (email@example.com) who will be copied into and monitor all previous correspondence.

 The club has closely reviewed its customer complaint procedure and the standards we attain will be closely monitored throughout the season and logged for accuracy, reliability and effectiveness.